tesnsortestarea/tensorrt-test/README.md

 └── mock-vector.py
 ```

-# Receiveing Request from clinet over Http and return result from DB

-Step-by-Step Workflow:
+# Cline send request to triton-server and receive result

+**Step-by-Step Workflow:**

+You can use this tutorial page for getting more familiar with triton client. https://github.com/triton-inference-server/client/tree/main

 ### 1- Client Initiates Request: